-Figure 6-2 shows the internal data memory space available to the MPC82E/L52 user.
+Figure 6-2 shows the internal and external data memory spaces available to the MPC82E/L54 user.
 Internal data memory can be divided into three blocks, which are generally referred to as the lower 128 bytes of RAM, the upper 128 bytes of RAM, and the 128 bytes of SFR space.
 Internal data memory addresses are always 8-bit wide, which implies an address space of only 256 bytes.
 Direct addresses higher than 7FH access the SFR space; and indirect addresses higher than 7FH access the upper 128 bytes of RAM.
 Thus the SFR space and the upper 128 bytes of RAM occupy the same block of addresses, 80H through FFH, although they are physically separate entities.